dineshsairallapalli/20DOF-Humanoid-Locomotion-with-LIPM-LQR-IK-and-Pinocchio/README.md

 **Walking Controller for Robotis OP3 in MuJoCo + Pinocchio**

-Welcome to the Robotis OP3 walking controller demo!
-This repository provides a pedagogical yet extensible whole-body walking framework for the OP3 humanoid in MuJoCo, combining:
+The repository provides a pedagogical yet extensible whole-body walking framework for the OP3 humanoid in MuJoCo, combining:

 * A Linear Inverted Pendulum Model (LIPM) with LQR for real-time Center of Mass (CoM) stabilization
 * Cubic‐Hermite swing‐foot splines for smooth stepping